prakhag1/kubernetes-deployment-patterns/README.md

 ```
 kubectl apply -f recreate/service.yaml
 ```
-3. Check if deployment and service created successfully:
+3. Check if deployment and service created successfully.
+Wait for external IP to be allocated before proceeding.
+Press CTRL-C to end the watch loop:
 ```
 kubectl rollout status deploy app -w
 kubectl get svc/app -w
 ```
-Wait for external IP to be allocated before proceeding.
-Press CTRL-C to end the watch loop

 4. On a new terminal, get the service IP and send requests to the current deployment:
 ```
 while(true); do curl "http://$(kubectl get svc app -o jsonpath="{.status.loadBalancer.ingress[0].ip}"):8080/version"; echo; done
 ```
-5. Create deployment with the new version of the application:
+5. Create deployment with the new version of the application and monitor the response changing on the terminal where curl command was executed.
 ```
 envsubst < recreate/deployment-new.yaml | kubectl apply -f -
 ```
-Monitor the response changing on the terminal where curl command was executed.

 6. Cleanup:
 ```
 kubectl delete -f recreate/ --ignore-not-found